Modeling approaches for precise relativistic orbits: Analytical, Lie-series, and pN approximation: Test orbits and solution methods

 \subsubsection{Lie series approach}

-The semi-analytical Lie series approach is based on the Hamilton formulation of the EOM.
-The Lie-series formalism was first applied to Newtonian orbital equations by Lelgemann \cite{Lelgemann:1983} in 1983.
-The approach was developed towards a second order analytical orbital theory by Cui \cite{Cui:1997}.
-In Ref.\ \cite{Mai:2014}, it is shown how the approach can be improved by using parallel computing techniques for the series coefficient calculation.
-Since the Lie-series approach has proven to be very useful in Newtonian dynamics, we employ the method also for the relativistic case.
+The semi-analytical Lie series approach is based on the Hamiltonian formulation of the EOM.
+The Lie-series formalism was applied to Newtonian orbital mechanics by Lelgemann \citep{Lelgemann:1983} as a tool to construct a fully analytical theory of motion based on canonical variables and Lie transformations, see also \citep{Deprit:1969,Hori:1973}.
+The approach was developed towards a second-order analytical orbital theory by Cui \citep{Cui:1997}.
+In \citep{Mai:2014}, it is shown how a Lie series approach can be used for semi-analytical numerical orbit integration, and how it can be improved by using parallel computing techniques for the series coefficient calculation.
+Since the Lie-series approach has proven to be very useful in Newtonian dynamics, we test the method also for the relativistic case.
+Here, we base our considerations on the results for the semi-analytical orbit integrator, where the time is the expansion variable.
 Therefore, we use the Hamiltonian \eqref{Eq_Schwarzschild_Hamiltonian} that generates the EOM.
 For the Lie series, we recursively define coefficients $f^{\mu}_{(k)}$ and $h_{\mu, (k)}$ by the Poisson brackets

 where $\mu$ is a spacetime index, labeling the coordinates and the components of the canonical momenta, and $k$ gives the order of the Lie-series approximation.
-For the multi-demensional Poisson bracket on the phase space, see, e.g., \cite{Mai:2014}, we have
+For the multi-dimensional Poisson bracket on the phase space, see, e.g., \citep{Mai:2014}, we have

 Note that $f^{\mu}_{(k)}$ and $h_{\mu, (k)}$ are functions of the phase space coordinates.
 The initial conditions for the recursive definitions are given by

 Hence, all the coefficients $f^{\mu}_{(k)}$ and $h_{\mu,(k)}$ can be calculated by nested Poisson brackets.
 Thereupon, the solution of the EOM is obtained by the Lie-series